BlueOnBLack/Feature-Control/README.md

 The script operates across the entire Windows Feature Management stack, ensuring changes are either permanent or instantaneous.

 ### 1. The Fcon Layer (Persistent Storage & Intent)
-This is the "Cold" preparation phase.
-It ensures that the system "remembers" the feature state.
+This is the static "Source of Truth" on the disk.
+It ensures that configurations survive a power cycle and are available for the very next boot sequence.

-* **Location:** User-mode (fcon.dll).
+* **Location:** User-mode (fcon.dll) and Registry Hives.
 * **Mechanism:** - StorageWriter::WriteFeatureStates: Encodes Feature IDs and states into the Registry.
-  - StorageWriter::FlushFeatureOverrides: Commits the Registry Hive to disk.
+  - StorageWriter::FlushFeatureOverrides: Commits the Registry Hive to the physical disk.
-* **Transition Logic:** Once the Registry is updated, this layer initiates the call to the RTL Layer (RtlSetFeatureConfigurations) to synchronize the disk state with the active Kernel state.
+* **Transition Logic:** Once the Registry is updated, this layer initiates a call to the RTL Layer (RtlSetFeatureConfigurations) to synchronize the current session.
+Simultaneously, it leaves the data on disk for winload.exe to find during the next startup.

-### 2. The RTL Layer (Live Kernel Synchronization & SYSCALL)
+### 2. The RTL Layer (Boot Initialization & Live Kernel SYSCALL)
-This is the "Hot" enforcement phase where the intent from the Fcon layer is pushed into the CPU's execution ring.

-* **Location:** Transition from fcon.dll -> ntdll.dll -> ntoskrnl.exe.
+This is the active enforcement layer that bridges the gap between Registry data and CPU execution.
+It operates in two distinct phases:

+* **Phase A (The Boot Load):** During the pre-boot sequence, winload.exe (or winload.efi) uses the Fsep (Feature Selection) functions to read the SYSTEM Registry hive.
+It decrypts the Feature IDs and prepares the "Boot Feature List" to be passed to ntoskrnl.exe.
+This ensures features are active before the first driver even loads.
-* **Mechanism:** - The Call: fcon.dll executes RtlSetFeatureConfigurations.
-  - The SYSCALL: This function triggers a system call, crossing the boundary from User Mode (Ring 3) to Kernel Mode (Ring 0).
-  - Kernel Execution: The Feature Manager (Fmp) inside ntoskrnl.exe receives the update and physically modifies the feature bitmask in the Kernel's Non-Paged Pool memory.
+* **Phase B (The Live Update):** At runtime, fcon.dll executes RtlSetFeatureConfigurations, which triggers a SYSCALL.
+This crosses the boundary from User Mode (Ring 3) to Kernel Mode (Ring 0).
+The Feature Manager (Fmp) inside ntoskrnl.exe receives the update and physically modifies the feature bitmask in the Kernel's Non-Paged Pool memory.
-* **Impact:** Immediate Enforcement.
-This part updates the kernel.
-Once this returns, the feature is live for all drivers and core system subsystems.
+* **Impact:** High-priority enforcement.
+This part updates the kernel state both at startup and in real-time.

 ### 3. The WNF Layer (Subsystem Notification)
-The "Broadcast" phase that tells User-Mode applications to catch up with the Kernel.
+The "Modern" broadcast layer that tells User-Mode applications that the Kernel and Registry states have changed.

 * **Mechanism:** RtlPublishWnfStateData(WNF_FCON_PENDING_FEATURE_CONFIGS_CHANGED).
-* **Impact:** Notifies processes like explorer.exe that the Kernel and Registry have finished their update, allowing the UI to refresh without a restart.* **Impact:** Immediate UI/UX Update.
-Once the Kernel (RTL Layer) and Registry (Fcon Layer) are updated, WNF tells processes like 'explorer.exe' to refresh their state so the user sees the change instantly.
+* **Impact:** Triggers immediate notifications to running processes (e.g., explorer.exe) to update the UI without a restart.

 ---